 In contrast to lecture halls, which often have displays that students don’t get to use and audio systems that only pick up a presenter’s voice, many active learning classrooms are filled with tools and systems that put students at the center.
 Get more details on technology and other essential items you can add to your active learning space with this active learning space checklist.

 Creativity is one of the key skills needed for the workplace of the future and one of the hardest to teach using traditional methods.
 Active learning helps students understand that creativity goes beyond the Eureka moment – it develops with effort and hard work.
 With lots of practice flexing their creative muscles, students also see how both individual reflection and collaborative exchange can lead to better ideas and more novel solutions to problems.

 9. Fosters real problem solving

-The ability to solve complex problems was called out by the World Economic Forum as the most important skill needed for future jobs.
+The ability to solve complex problems was called out by the World Economic Forum in 2015 as the most important skill needed for future jobs.
+Since then, as COVID-19 changed the world faster than could have seemed possible, this has only gotten more crucial.
 Students in active learning classrooms understand that no one has all the answers, so it’s up to them to figure them out.